Under clauses 29 and 30 of the Radiation Control Regulation 2013.

 Personal radiation monitoring dosimeter service providers

 The EPA must approve all PMDs and their providers used in NSW.
-A current listing of approved PMDs is provided under radiaiton monitoring.
+A current listing of providers of approved PMDs can be found under radiation monitoring.

 The Chair of the EPA may impose conditions on the approval of a PMD.